PsyTeachR/ads-v1/docs/08-wrangle.md

 However, this might throw a monkey wrench into your own systems.
 For example, our school policy is to round up for course marks at x.5.
 The solution is to define your own version of `round()` (modified from [Andrew Landgraf's blog](http://andrewlandgraf.com/2012/06/15/rounding-in-r/){target="_blank"}).
 Put it in a hidden code block at the top of your script, with a clear warning that this is changing the way `round()` normally works.
 You don't need to understand how this function works, just how to use it.

 when you run this code, a new section will appear in the environment pane labelled "Functions".
 In addition to using functions from packages, you can also make your own.
-It's not something we are going to go into detail on in this course but it's useful to know the functionality exists.
+It's not something we are going to go into detail on in this course, but it's useful to know the functionality exists.

 ```r